SalviaSage/Translingual-Phonetic-Alphabet/README.md

 There isn't an official ordering of phones in the IPA, but in charts you often see it ordered starting from the lips.
 This is not the case with the TPA as it is "officially" ordered starting from the glottis moving up.

-The "Manner of Articulations" are also ordered starting from the most restrictive "Manner of Articulation" moving down all the way down to the least restrictive "Manner of Articulation".
+The "Manner of Articulations" are also ordered starting from the most restrictive moving down all the way down to the least restrictive "Manner of Articulation".
 ====================================================================================================
   TPA divides phones into two main categories called "simple phones" and "complex phones".
-The simple phones are differentiated from one another based on the criteria of "places of articulation" (about 22 as of v2.1), the "manners of articulation" (about 12 as of v2.1), voicing of the vocal cords (if applicable, 2 distinctions), as well as the "manner of production".
+The simple phones are differentiated from one another based on the criteria of "places of articulation" (about 22 as of v2.2), the "manners of articulation" (about 14 as of v2.2), voicing of the vocal cords (if applicable, 2 distinctions, voiceless and voiced), as well as the "manner of production".

 The "complex phones" are simple phones that have an added "secondary articulation" applied on to them.
 This secondary articulation can be a co-articulation with another phone or it can be a specific articulatory action within the vocal tract.
 For example, a simple phone may be pronounced at the same time as the tongue being raised up towards the plate.
 This secondary articulation is called "palatalization" and this phone would be considered a "complex phone".